Note: This is a guest post from Eric Ungs of Unless You Care Project.

 2. Eliminate digital distractions.

-As our mobile device is the bridge that connects us to the world, it’s also the very thing that pulls us from the present moment.
+As our mobile device is the bridge that connects us to the world, it’s also the very thing that pulls us from living in the moment.
 For the past couple years, I’ve removed all notifications on my phone.
 It no longer is a constant distraction that pulls me from the present moment.

 One Saturday evening while my wife and son were gone, I had a sudden impulse to remove the TV from our main floor family room—the room where we spend most of our time.
 Since then, our family has become much closer and our focus is no longer fragmented.
 We play more, we have spontaneous dance parties, we listen to music and sing together, we grab our own books and read, and we have quiet time together.